marah-ghanem/Waste_Classification_Project/README.md

 Problem: Waste management challenges, including landfill overflow and pollution.
 Approach: Analyzed waste components, segregated into Organic and Recyclable using IoT and ML.
 Implementation: Dataset split - 85% training (22,564 images) and 15% testing (2,513 images).
-You can access the complete dataset on Kaggle <a href="https://www.kaggle.com/datasets/techsash/waste-classification-data" target="blank"></a>.
+You can access the complete dataset on <a href="https://www.kaggle.com/datasets/techsash/waste-classification-data" target="blank">Kaggle</a>.